ChaeWonKong/nest-fastify-docker-boilerplate/README.md

 ![docker](https://img.shields.io/badge/Container-Docker-yellowgreen)
 ![nginx](https://img.shields.io/badge/WebServer-Nginx-lightgrey)

-Use nest-fastify easier and faster.
+Use `Nest.js` w/ `fastify` easier and faster.

-This project includes: Nest.js, Fastify, Docker, NginX configurations, shell script file to run automated docker build and up process.
+This project includes: `Nest.js`, `Fastify`, `Docker`, `Nginx` configurations, shell script file to run automated docker build and up process.

 Configurations for `.env`, `HttpModule`, `exception-filter` has been included. `fastify-helmet` also.

+### Motivation

+Nest.js is a powerful framework that fully supports DI, make developers able to conform [SOLID principles](https://en.wikipedia.org/wiki/SOLID).
+However, there's a lot to configure in order to run and deploy actual app.

+This project offers pre-configured boilerplates, to reduce time spent on configuration, since it is not the goal of application.
+Just concentrate on thinking logics and implementing business, and that's what frameworks for.

 ## Prerequesites

 Install docker and docker-compose.
 You need to have Unix-like OS (Linux, OS X..) else, you have to run docker command manually.

+## Uses

+This project uses the following libraries. configurations are already been made.

+- `typeorm`: Faster than sequelize, suitable option for RDB.
+- `fastify`: As almost as fast as node.js core.
+Much faster than express.
+- `docker`: Best container tool mankind had ever had.
+- `nginx`: light-weight, powerful web server.

 ## How To Use